MDM & GP Tips Blog

 • Does it run iPad apps?
 No.

 • Does it run Android apps?
-No.
+See below.

 • Might you want one anyway?
 Possibly.